Switch to a GDPR-compliant unsubscription

 Where can I select the two unsubscription options in mailworx?

 mailworx allows you to choose which of the two unsubscription options you would like to use for your email marketing.
 Existing customers, of course, retain their currently deselected unsubscription process.
 For new clients in mailworx, the classic unsubscription procedure is filed in mailworx - you can decide yourself which unsubscription procedure you wish to make use of.
-You can find out which option is currently active, or switch your unsubscription characteristics in your System Settings in the menu item Management.
+You can find out which option is currently active, or switch your unsubscription characteristics in your System Settings in the menu item Administration (which can be found in your user area).

 What must I observe in particular when using the GDPR-compliant unsubscription?